-The Speech and Language Therapy (SLT) Service works across the whole county of Bedfordshire and Luton providing help in both community i.e. health centres, schools, pre-schools and hospital settings.
+The Speech and Language Therapy (SLT) Service works across the whole county of Bedfordshire and Luton providing help in both the community, i.e., health centres, schools, pre-schools, and hospital settings.
 We treat children up to the age of 16 years (up to 19 years in special education), who have a difficulty with communication or swallowing.

 What does our service do?

-Following acceptance of a referral (or following a drop in clinic for Early Years children) the Speech and Language Therapist will:
+Following acceptance of a referral, a Speech and Language Therapist will: